hasyimibhar/wordle-solver/README.md

 ## How it works

-At each step, the AI picks the word that has the highest probability of resulting in a single letter hit.
+At each step, the solver picks the word that has the highest probability of resulting in a single letter hit.

+Some TODOs

+- [ ] The first step should pick a word with the highest no. of vowels instead
+- [ ] The word list I'm using has a lot of words that Worldle considers as not valid.
+Need to find a better word list
+- [ ] There is a bug where the solver runs out of guesses, which should not happen
+- [ ] The solver's biggest weakness are words that only differ by a single letter.
+E.g. if the solver tries to solve the word "hails", it manages to guess ".ails" within 3 moves, but then takes a lot of steps to guess the first letter because there are too many possibilities (bails, fails, jails, mails, nails, pails, rails, sails, tails, wails)

 ## Guide

-To run the AI:
+To run the solver:

 ```sh
 python run.py
 ```

-The AI will suggest the word to enter.
+The solver will suggest the word to enter.
 After entering the suggested word, enter the outcome (e.g. if everything is grey, then the outcome is `00000`).
-The AI will then suggest the next word to enter.
+The solver will then suggest the next word to enter.

 Sample run (wordle 217):